 Your gullet may be narrowed.
 Your surgeon can stretch (dilate) the narrow area during the operation, which will improve your ability to swallow food.

 You may have something stuck in your gullet.
 If it is not removed it can cause further harm, such as a tear in the gullet, and you will not be able to swallow until it is removed.

 Figure 1.
 A patient having a pharyngoscopy (© H. Rudert, J. Werner / KARL STORZ SE & Co.
 KG, Germany).

 Figure 2.
 Patient having an upper oesophagoscopy. (© H. Rudert, J. Werner / KARL STORZ SE & Co.
 KG, Germany - modified by ENT UK)

-Is there any alternative treatment?
+Is there any alternative test or investigation or procedure?

 Oesophagoscopy is the suitable technique used for examining the upper part of the oesophagus or gullet.

 In a few centres another method called trans-nasal oesophagoscopy may be used.
 In trans-nasal oesophagoscopy, a small, flexible camera called an endoscope is inserted through the nose to look at the throat and gullet under local anaesthetic.

 If you need your lower oesophagus or stomach looked at then a fibre optic gastro-oesophagoscope is used.
 This examination will be performed by a gastroenterologist who will be able to tell you about the procedure.